billymoon/Stylus/README.markdown

 # Stylus Package for Sublime Editor 2

 An extension for Sublime Text 2.
 Build system and syntax hi-lighting for Stylus language

+**alternatively, try [grassator's stylus package](https://github.com/grassator/stylus-sublime) which also supports ST3 - and bills itself as "a better alternative to a similar package by billymoon" ,~)**

 ## Limitations